 Like your event title, your event description should make it clear what attendees will experience at your event, and what they’ll get out of attending.
 Don’t Bury the Lead and make sure attendees know what your event is about in short 2 sentences.

 Keep it simple.
 No text and no logos, and we really mean it.
 If your event topic is interior design, use an image of a great interior.
 If your event is a bit more abstract, simple colors and patterns can work really well.
-Remember, DDW and DFW is for designers, so a strong, well-designed image is important.
+Remember, DDW is for designers, so a strong, well-designed image is important.

-DDW and DFW will consist of scores of events throughout the week.
+DDW will consist of scores of events throughout the week.
 We do our best to give event hosts their preferred date and time, but sometimes we have to make adjustments based on the overall curation of the week..

 Weekend dates will be the busiest- If you’re worried about competing with a ton of events, then consider avoiding the weekend.
 You can also host an event earlier in the evening so that attendees can attend multiple events by stacking them.
 For example, if you host an event at 4:30 pm and end at 6 pm, attendees can make it to events that begin at 6:30 pm and 7 pm.